middletemplelibrary/history-of-the-library/README.md

-## Shakspere's Holinshed : the chronicle and the historical plays compared by W. G. Boswell-Stone.
-London : Lawrence and Bullen, 1896.

-This is a comparative study of the history plays by Shakespeare and their source material, Holinshed’s Chronicles.
-The bookplate suggests this work once belonged to the Library of Victorian actor Henry Irving.
-Shakespeare is not the only connection between Irving and the Inns.
-Allegedly Irving was inspiration for the titular character in a novel written by his business manager, and Inner Temple member, Bram Stoker.
-This work was donated to the Library by Master Cassels in 1965.

 ## Liber benefactorum / Societatis Medij Templi Bibliothecae donum Bartholomei Shower militis ejusdem societatis thesaurarij annon domini 1700
 and <strong>Bibliotheca illustris Medii Templi Societatis, : in ordinem juxta rerum naturam redacta ac digesta: V. iduum Sept.
 MDCC. / Auspicio & sumptu Barth.
 Shower, militis, hujus aedis quaestoris.</strong>
 The first Library catalogue was produced by William Cox, executor of Ashley’s will and the first Library Keeper, which noted down all the volumes in the collection.
 Though, sadly, it no longer survives, several catalogues have been produced since, in various forms, including this manuscript on the right.